Rouquier's conjecture and diagrammatic algebra: Acknowledgements

 \section{Acknowledgements}

 This paper owes a special debt to Ivan Losev; his suggestions and generous sharing of unpublished manuscripts was vital to its development.
-I also benefited a great deal from discussions with Ben Elias, Peng Shan, Eric Vasserot, Catharina Stroppel, Peter Tingley, Stephen Griffeth, Iain Gordon, Nick Proudfoot, Tom Braden and Tony Licata, amongst many others.
+I also benefited a great deal from discussions with Chris Bowman-Scargill, Liron Speyer, Ben Elias, Peng Shan, Eric Vasserot, Catharina Stroppel, Peter Tingley, Stephen Griffeth, Iain Gordon, Nick Proudfoot, Tom Braden and Tony Licata, amongst many others.